Moving in Spain

 How to choose the right Spanish visa for you?

 Use this table as your definitive cheat sheet!
-It distills the complex details of the four most common long-stay visas into their essential strategic components, allowing you to see exactly how they stack up against each other.
+It has the complex details of the four most common long-stay visas into their essential strategic components, allowing you to see exactly how they stack up against each other.

 Analyse it and see, where can you fit: